Surat Gas Project update

 From 2021, development will expand into new gas fields south of Dalby, and in the northern section of Arrow’s tenure north-east of Miles.

-Detailed plans for the development will take around 12 months to finalise, but Arrow will continue to share information with landholders and community members as it becomes available.
+Detailed plans for the new development will take around 12 months to finalise, but Arrow will continue to share information with landholders and community members as it becomes available.

 Surat Gas Project